 When to See a Colon Cancer Doctor

 It is recommended that individuals who are over the age of 50 have a colonoscopy.
 Treatment of polyps is easy and highly effective.
 It can prevent the onset of colon cancer in many people.
-When you come in to see our Brooklyn gastroenterologist, we’ll work with you to better understand your risk factors for this condition as well as when you should have a colonoscopy to look for any signs of this condition.
+When you come in to see our gastroenterologist at our Cobble Hill or Ocean Parkway office in Brooklyn, NY, we’ll work with you to better understand your risk factors for this condition as well as when you should have a colonoscopy to look for any signs of this condition.